jvanasco/facebook_utils/README.md

 `facebook_utils.FacebookHub()` can be used directly - however it will not pull the appropriate settings from the .ini or request.

+This has been a general-purpose Python client for several years.
+It works well.

+As of v0.5.0 it supports the `appsecret_proof` lockdown on the client level.

+Configure a hub with the following:

+	hub = FacebookHub(app_id = x,
+					  app_secret = y,
+					  app_secretproof = True
+					  )

+Any requests to the hub will attempt to create the `appsecret_proof` hmac if it is not explicitly provided.
+It will be based on the `access_token` appearing as (in the order of precedence):

+* the `access_token` kwarg to the `.api_proxy() method
+* an `access_token` in the querystring of a retrieved url
+* an `access_token` in the POST payload

+This will allow you to follow paginated links from the API as-is, upgrading as needed

 IMPORTANT NOTE
 ==============